 Despite its mystic quality, The Cloud is simply a metaphor for the internet, and you employ cloud computing every time you check an internet-based email provider like Gmail or Yahoo.

 Sonicu’s SoniCloud software platform is accessed via the internet on Amazon Web Services, a cloud-computing provider that serves more than a million customers monthly in 190 countries.
-AWS is currently used by some 5,000 educational institutions and nearly 2,000 government agencies, including NASA, Netflix, the CIA and Department of Defense.
+AWS is currently used by some 5,000 educational institutions and nearly 2,000 government agencies, including NASA, Netflix, Amazon Prime, the CIA and Department of Defense.

 Why Cloud computing?